Coming Soon 👀 At the beginning of April, you’ll be

 https://apple.news/AatmuLlWaTDKQOgeHkwnvsQ

-Ka`ōnōhi`ula`okahōkūmiomio`ehiku Premium Member almost 5 years ago
+Ka`ōnōhi`ula`okahōkūmiomio`ehiku Premium Member about 5 years ago

 Good one, Mark!
 I’m surprised Earth was able to wait four years (fourmoreyears!) to get his prize.

-Ka`ōnōhi`ula`okahōkūmiomio`ehiku Premium Member almost 5 years ago
+Ka`ōnōhi`ula`okahōkūmiomio`ehiku Premium Member about 5 years ago

 I like the Lunar calendar.
 Moonths start and end at the new moon.
 Look to the skies!
 We will still need a solar calendar to figure out the solstices and equinoxes…Of course, the pre-calendar people had no problem, they just referenced Stonehenge…